 Israel has an excellent road network, although congestion is a problem in urban areas.
 Navigating is easy with road signs in Hebrew, Arabic and English.

 Most major car hire companies such as Budget, Hertz and Sixt are represented in Israel as well as several local companies, notably Eldan (www.eldan.co.il).
 To rent a car, drivers must be at least 21 and hold an international driving licence and credit card.

-Taxis are metered, and can be telephoned or hailed from the street.
+Taxis are metered, and can be booked by phone or hailed from the street.
 Taxis operate during Shabbat, but are more expensive.
 Another type of taxi is the ‘sherut’ (shared taxis).
 These minibuses follow the routes of the bus lines but can be hailed from anywhere.

 There are many places, both in rural areas and cities, where you can rent bicycles.